Developer3027/hero/readme.md

 # Hero
 This project is for admission consideration into [Code the Dream](https://codethedream.org/).
 This project is intended to meet certain criteria and be fun.
 I that regard, there is one thing of note.
 In creating the concept I used a YouTube video from the bad lip reading channel.
 It is a funny music video regarding the attack of the rebel base on Hoth.
 Please be advised that there is a video in the project.
 It does help cement the concept, but is not required to meet the project criteria.
-I do not consider it vulgar or offensive, however, *any* video *may* be considered restrictive content for this project.
+I do **not** consider it vulgar or offensive, however, I suspect *any* video *may* be considered restrictive content for this project.

 ## Project Criteria
 This project needs to do and accomplish the following:
 ### structure
-[x] Public Git repo that contains the project.
+- [x] Public Git repo that contains the project.
-[x] A HTML document for the page
+- [x] A HTML document for the page
-[x] A CSS document to style the HTML
+- [x] A CSS document to style the HTML
-[x] A javascript file to retrieve data from the public api.
+- [x] A javascript file to retrieve data from the public api.
-[x] A readme file that includes instructions for running the web page.
+- [x] A readme file that includes instructions for running the web page.
 ### Content
-[x] Display data for at least two of the endpoints of the api.
+- [x] Display data for at least two of the endpoints of the api.
-[x] Include navigation for the api endpoints.
+- [x] Include navigation for the api endpoints.
-[x] Issue new get requests for each api endpoint.
+- [x] Issue new get requests for each api endpoint.
 ### Functionality
-[x] Ensure trouble free running of site per instructions.
+- [x] Ensure trouble free running of site per instructions.
-[x] Ensure api calls are clean and light.
+- [x] Ensure api calls are clean and light.
-[x] Write clean and readable code.
+- [x] Write clean and readable code.
-[x] Handle error cases.
+- [x] Handle error cases.
-[x] Be mindful or considered about style.
+- [x] Be mindful or considered about style.

 ## Concept - Intercepted Transmission
 One of our deep space satellites has received a rogue transmission.
 It was grainy and a digital mess, but with the help of AI it is being pieced together.
 The transmission seems to come from a galaxy far far away and was picked up by SWAPI as it rounded io, as it was in the dark, in orbit of Jupiter.